 Please click here for the Joint Statement from the Florida Secretary of State and Florida Supervisors of Elections in Response to the June 3, 2022, Cybersecurity and Infrastructure Security Agency Advisory.

 2022 CANDIDATE INFORMATION

-* Click here for status on local candidates for 2022.
+* Click here for listing of local county candidates.

 * Frequently Asked Question: Click here for information related to Party Affiliation and Primary Elections in Florida.

 Early Voting: August 11 – August 20 (8:30am – 6:30pm)

 Book Closing (Deadline to Register): Monday, July 25